Ahnwee Days

 Problem is, things are not going well for her tiny town of Ahnwee.
 What was once a hopping little city with actual businesses and families ism now slowly becoming a ghost town.
 The remaining 200 residents have to put up with the insult of a lake so polluted that it glows in the dark, a wind turbine on the edge of town that occasionally golfs cars into the rough, and the ever-present smell of pig shit from the factory hog farm on the hill.
 How could it get worse?

 It can and does.
 The pig farmer says that the land the town sits on is his, and he wants to expand his manure pond.
 At the same time, a nearby casino may also have a claim to the land, and they want it for an RV park.
-That's not all: Green Systems Power, a wind turbine factory, wants the town’s land for parts storage, and they’ve bought a county commissioner to make it happen.
+That's not all: Wind Energy Now, a wind turbine factory, wants the town’s land for parts storage, and they’ve bought a county commissioner to make it happen.

 With her friends, a lonely widowed yarn store owner and a midget—sorry, little person—beef jerky king with anger management issues, Sybil is fighting back.
 As Sybil says, “Sure, Ahnwee is just an antique shop, strip joint, and meth lab, but it’s OUR antique shop, strip joint, and meth lab.”